European shares extend rally as insurance and travel stocks soar

 Boeing rose 10 per cent after billionaire investor Daniel Loeb’s Third Point said it took a stake in the planemaker.
 Microchip Technology surged 11 per cent after the chipmaker raised its forecast for current-quarter sales and profit as it begins making up for lost production due to the pandemic.

-Coty added 6.3% after the cosmetics maker said it was in talks with reality TV star Kim Kardashian West on a possible collaboration for a beauty line. – Additional reporting: Reuters.
+Coty added 6.3 per cent after the cosmetics maker said it was in talks with reality TV star Kim Kardashian West on a possible collaboration for a beauty line. – Additional reporting: Reuters.